Grants and Awards

 SOTL grants provide funding to support research projects on teaching and learning at IUB.
 Awards: $2,000, $5,000, or $12,000.
 Deadline: October 31, 2014.

 The Service-Learning Travel Scholarship from the Service-learning Program funds travel for IU-Bloomington students who are participating in service-learning courses or service related activities that require domestic or international travel for service-learning projects.
-Deadlines: March 7, 2014 for spring and May 16, 2014 for summer.
+Deadline: December 5, 2014 for spring; April 24, 2015 for summer.

 This annual award recognizes five IUB students who have demonstrated an outstanding commitment to service-learning and community engagement during the academic year.
 Deadline for nominating letters is Friday, April 10, 2015.